marcglasberg/asyncredux.com/react/counter-examples.md

 This is a better design, because:

 * The `State` class now encapsulates all the knowledge of how to modify itself.
-  You may think this is a small improvement, and it is, but it will make a big difference in a real app, when the state becomes complex.
+  You may think this is only a small improvement, and it is, but it will make a big difference in a real app, when the state becomes complex.

 * Adding such functions make it trivial to modify the state and keep it immutable,